deval-shah/enterprise-search/README.md

 ## Evaluation

-- Follow steps in [Eval README](docs/eval.md) to evaluate the ES pipeline.
+Follow steps in [Eval README](docs/eval.md) to evaluate the ES pipeline.

 ## Deployment

-- The [Deployment README](k8s/README.md) to deploy Enterprise Search using Kubernetes and Helm.
+Follow steps in [Deployment README](k8s/README.md) to deploy Enterprise Search using Kubernetes and Helm.

 ## Release Notes